Skudoku/elm-architecture-demonstration/README.md

 #### View
 A way to visualize the model.
 Usually this is some form of HTML, but other options are available as well.

+### Demonstration
+Our customer is interested in keeping track of how many people enter a certain area.
+For this they want a simple counter.

 [elm-architecture]: https://guide.elm-lang.org/architecture/
 [elm]: http://elm-lang.org/
 [guide]: https://guide.elm-lang.org/